avelino/awesome-go/README.md

 * [pgweb](https://github.com/sosedoff/pgweb) - A web-based PostgreSQL database browser
 * [vitess](https://github.com/youtube/vitess) - vitess provides servers and tools which facilitate scaling of MySQL databases for large scale web services.

+*SQL query builder, libraries for building and using SQL.*

+* [Squirrel](https://github.com/lann/squirrel) - Go library that helps you build SQL queries.
+* [Dotsql](https://github.com/gchaincl/dotsql) - Go library that helps you keep sql files in one place and use it with ease.

 ## Database Drivers

 *Libraries for connecting and operating databases. (see [Testing](#testing) for mock drivers)*